kevinsullivan367/NBA-Draft-Status-by-NCAA-Conference/README.md

-Sports analytics project using college basketball data from 2011-2021 to determine which conference maximizes the likelihood of an average college basketball player's chances of getting drafted to the NBA.

-**Method Used:** Logistic Regression

-**Evaluation Metric:** Marginal Effects

-**Key Findings:** The ACC and SEC are the two best conferences at producing NBA level talent.

-Work was submitted to the University of Pennsylvania Journal of Sports Analytics and received favorable reviews.
-The project is currently being revised with the goal of resubmission.
+**🏀 Power Five and the NBA Draft**

+**Summary**
+This project analyzes how playing in a Power Five NCAA conference affects a basketball player's chances of being drafted into the NBA.
+Using data from 2011–2021, I run probit and instrumental variable (IV) models to estimate the impact of conference affiliation while controlling for performance and physical stats.

+**Key Question**
+Does playing in a Power Five conference increase the chances of being drafted?

+**Data & Methods**
+Data: NCAA men’s basketball stats (2011–2021) from Sports Reference

+Methods:

+Probit regression

+Extended probit with IV to address endogeneity

+Controls: Player stats, height/weight, year, and more

+**Main Finding**x
+Even after controlling for performance and physical attributes, ACC and SEC players are significantly more likely to be drafted.

+**Software**

+Stata (cleaning and analysis)